core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 In particular, an adversary can send a group request via IP multicast to a CoAP group, spoofing the source IP address to be the one of a designated victim (within the local network or on the Internet).

 After receiving the group request, each of the servers in the group may reply to the victim with a response that is likely larger in size than the group request.
-In terms of attack effectiveness, an adversary sending a single group request may therefore achieve a large amplification factor, i.e., a high ratio between the total size of the responses sent to the attack victim and the size of the corresponding group request.
+In terms of attack impact, an adversary sending a single group request may therefore achieve a large amplification factor, i.e., a high ratio between the total size of the responses sent to the attack victim and the size of the corresponding group request.

 When performing such an attack, the amplification factor would become even larger if CoAP group communication is combined with resource observation {{RFC7641}}, as described in {{sec-observe}} of this document.
 That is, a single group request conveying the Observe Option may result in multiple notification responses from each of the responding servers in the CoAP group, throughout the observation lifetime.